2021 feels like it will be a good year, energetically speaking.

 My family and I live in Ancaster, Ontario and still own property in Toronto where we lived early on as a couple.
 We visit often and enjoy shopping and dining in the GTA.

-Each entry will feature an establishment for you to check out; feel free to comment any questions or topic ideas!
+Each entry will feature something for you to check out; feel free to comment any questions or topic ideas!

 by Kaila A. Notto